juacas/huawei_hg659/README.md

 # Huawei HG659 Router Integration in Home Assistant
 Component to integrate the Huawei HG659 router (tested on model HG659).
+Also works on Eir F2000 router (an ISP branded HG659).

 ## Features
 - Publish the huawei_hg659.reboot service to reboot the router.